Rich run for cover as turmoil hits wealth

 Fleming added that while Arab billionaires were adding to already established property portfolios in London, they have also started moving investments to other European capitals such as Paris.

-Enrique Marazuela, chief investment officer at the private banking business of Spain's BBVA, said the first round of the financial crisis in 2008 had driven many of Spain's wealthiest people into stocks and bonds outside Spain for the first time.
+Enrique Marazuela, chief investment officer at the private banking business of Spain's BBVA (BBVA.MC), said the first round of the financial crisis in 2008 had driven many of Spain's wealthiest people into stocks and bonds outside Spain for the first time.

 "(Previously) It was very difficult to sell diversification to Spanish customers," he said.